Do you know the end of life signs in dogs?

 Just be sure to check with your vet before starting your senior dog on any supplements, and always research the pros and cons of each supplement you are considering.

 Make Your Home a Haven for Your Senior Dog

 Supplements and palliative care can help keep your dog physically comfortable.
 It’s also important for your pet to have a space where he/she feels emotionally comfortable.

-The onset of dementia in dogs is just as common as it is in senior humans, which can leave your older dog feeling confused, exhausted and anxious at the end of life.
+The signs of dementia in dogs is just as common as it is in senior humans, which can leave your older dogs feeling confused, exhausted and anxious at the end of life.
 Vet Street lists several symptoms of dementia in dogs.

 If your dog begins to exhibit any signs of cognitive decline you should speak with your vet, but you should also take steps to make your home safer.